 Visiting Jewel from Terminals 1, 2 and 3

 For those of you wishing to visit Jewel during a layover at Terminals 1-3, make sure your layover is at least four hours long.
-If your layover is short or if you need a visa, you can opt to take the Skytrain connecting Terminals 2 & 3.
+If your layover is short or if you need a visa, you can take the Skytrain connecting Terminals 2 & 3.
 The train passes through the Jewel atrium, giving airside visitors a glimpse of this architectural wonder.

 Visiting Jewel from Terminal 4